 - See also: json, perl, python, mime, c, html, soap, emacs-editor, utf-8, asciidoc, s-expressions

-- I have 57 facts about YAML Ain't Markup Language. what would you like to know? email me and let me know how I can help.
+- Have a question about YAML Ain't Markup Language not answered here?
+Email me and let me know how I can help.

 Example code from Linguist: